Student Support Services

 - Make friends with other students before the fall semester

 Program participants are expected to abide by the SSS contractual agreement made upon their entrance to the institution.
-Following the guidelines has successfully benefited our students in that an average of 90-95% have remained in good academic standing each year.
+Following the guidelines has successfully benefited our students.
+An average of 90-95% have remained in good academic standing each year.

-As a student in our program, you are responsible to maintain contact with your SSS counselor, participate in workshops, become a member of the S Club, take advantage of our laptop loan program, utilize the SSS computer lab, and participate in program events and activities.
+As a student in our program, you are responsible to maintain contact with your SSS counselor, participate in workshops, become a member of the S Club, utilize the SSS computer lab, and participate in program events and activities.